Sustainability Made Simple

 Take Control: Practical Steps to a Waste Free Life

-Waste Free Planet exists to empower everyone to make sustainable choices and change.
+Waste Free Pnet exists to empower everyone to make sustainable choices and change.
 Why?
 We’ll let the facts speak for themselves:

 Despite decades of recycling campaigns, the vast majority of plastic waste still ends up in landfills, incinerators, or the environment.
 Recycling isn’t the solution we hoped for.
 Reducing and reusing must come first.